-Molly serves as Graduate Research Assistant to Kenneth R. Young, who also serves as her advisor.
-Current research is partially funded by the National Science Foundation and is entitled “Collaborative Research: Hydrologic Transformation and Human Resilience to Climate Change in the Peruvian Andes” (Dynamics of Coupled Natural and Human Systems (CNH) Program, Principal Investigators: Kenneth R. Young, Jeff Bury, Bryan Mark, Mark Carey).
-This project will evaluate water use, human vulnerability, land use and land cover change, watershed dynamics, water quality and water governance in order to understand how a new system of governance is emerging in the Andes and how glacial dynamics are transforming meltwater rates in the Santa River watershed.
+Molly served as Graduate Research Assistant to Kenneth R. Young, her advisor, on a project funded by the National Science Foundation entitled “Collaborative Research: Hydrologic Transformation and Human Resilience to Climate Change in the Peruvian Andes” (Dynamics of Coupled Natural and Human Systems (CNH) Program, Principal Investigators: Kenneth R. Young, Jeff Bury, Bryan Mark, Mark Carey).
+The project evaluates water use, human vulnerability, land use and land cover change, watershed dynamics, water quality and water governance in order to understand how a new system of governance is emerging in the Andes and how glacial dynamics are transforming meltwater rates in the Santa River watershed.

 The results of her master’s thesis were published in the journal Urban Ecosystems under the title “Biodiversity conservation implications of landscape change in an urbanizing desert of Southwestern Peru.”
 She is a contributing author to a 2013 article in Annals of the Association of American Geographers, "New Geographies of Water and Climate Change in Peru: Coupled Natural and Social Transformations in the Santa River Watershed".
 In 2015, Molly and student colleagues published in The Southwestern Geographer offering advice on enriching the undergraduate experience.

 Molly is the recipient of an NSF DDRI, a UT-Austin Graduate School Continuing Fellowship, and a Dissertation Fellowship Award from the Austin branch of the American Association of University Women.
 The Department of Geography and the Environment awarded Molly the 2013 Leadership Award and she won the Office of Graduate Studies Professional Development Award.
 Molly has spent numerous field seasons in Peru, Mexico, Texas, and New Mexico.
 She is well-versed in geographical field techniques, remote sensing and GIS and is fluent in Spanish.

 Follow Molly's tweets @GeoPolkSpace.